EnterpriseDB/barman/doc/manual/10-design.en.md

 - PostgreSQL servers version 8.3, 8.4, 9.0 or 9.1
 - PostgreSQL servers version 9.2 or 9.3 that are using tablespaces
-- incremental backup and deduplication
+- incremental backup, parallel backup and deduplication
 - network compression during backups
 - finer control of bandwidth usage, including on a tablespace basis